Dog Breeding

 Some breeds have additional cardiac testing requirements:

-• Boxers and Doberman Pinschers: Holter monitoring required within 90 days of echocardiogram
+• Boxers and Doberman Pinschers: Holter monitoring and/or genetic testing required within 90 days of echocardiogram, to screen for arrhythmogenic and dilated cardiomyopathy

 • Cavalier King Charles Spaniels: Must be examined by a board-certified cardiologist